Evidence-based Advertising: Frequently asked questions

-Are big gains in effectiveness possible from using advertising principles?
+Are big gains in effectiveness possible from using persuasion principles?

 Evidence-based advertising can help in the design of effective ads and in selecting which of a set of alternative possible ads would be most effective.
 It helps to address John Wanamaker’s famous problem: “I know that half of my advertising is wasted, but I do not know which half.”
 We now know which half, as explained in this letter to Mr. Wanamaker.
 (See Predictive Validity of Evidence-based Advertising Principles for supporting evidence)

 Given the high benefits and low cost, will evidence-based advertising be rapidly adopted?